 Urgent care is designed to handle those less serious medical conditions that still require immediate treatment but aren't life-threatening.
 A fever, bronchitis, or a cut that looks like it could require stitches can all be handled at Augusta Health Urgent Care.
-Patients of all ages are seen and is staffed by board certified emergency medicine physicians.
+Patients of all ages are seen.

 - accidents and injuries such as sprains, strains, and broken bones